Local Offer Description

 10.1: Who would be my first point of contact if I want to discuss something about my child or if I am worried?

 10.2: Does the school offer any specific support for parents / carers and families (such as Family Support Workers?)

 - Senior Leadership Team

-A parent run support group for parents/carers of children with Additional Needs (PCAN) regularly meets at the family Centre and is happy to welcome new members.10.3: What arrangements does the school have for signposting parents / carers to external agencies which can offer support, such as voluntary agencies?
+Hawkedon has a supportive Inclusion Team and a Family Centre.10.3: What arrangements does the school have for signposting parents / carers to external agencies which can offer support, such as voluntary agencies?

 In addition to the above, signposting is available on the school’s website.